 Capsular contracture is a serious complication of breast augmentation surgery that causes the breast to become hard and misshapen.
 In the more advanced stages, this condition is not only unsightly, but also painful.

 The only truly effective treatment for capsular contracture is breast revision surgery.
 Dr. Jeffrey Hoefflin skillfully performs capsular contracture treatment to correct this painful condition and restore an aesthetically pleasing, natural-looking appearance to the breast.
-Dr. Hoefflin is a fully-trained plastic and reconstructive breast surgeon in Beverly Hills with a strong reputation for surgical excellence in breast augmentation, reduction, revision, and reconstruction.
+Dr. Hoefflin is a fully-trained plastic and reconstructive breast surgeon with a strong reputation for surgical excellence in his Beverly Hills breast augmentation, reduction, revision, and reconstruction procedures.

 To discuss your options and find out if you are a candidate for capsular contracture treatments, we invite you to contact our office today for one of the best capsular contracture treatments Beverly Hills has to offer.